Oil gains as U.S. fuel stocks drop, OPEC+ considers deal rollover

 Biden said he hoped that the United States would be “back to normal” at this time next year and potentially sooner.

-Reporting by Stephanie Kelly in New York; additional reporting by Bozorgmehr Sharafedin in London and Shu Zhang and Sonali Paul in Singapore; Editing by Edmund Blair and David Goodman
+Reporting by Stephanie Kelly in New York; additional reporting by Bozorgmehr Sharafedin in London and Shu Zhang and Sonali Paul in Singapore; Editing by Edmund Blair, David Goodman, Will Dunham and David Gregorio

 Our Standards: The Thomson Reuters Trust Principles.